bbc/tams/docs/adr/0032-specifying-storage-backend.md

 * Good, because it allows clients to filter for pre-signed URLs using a standardised approach
 * Neutral, because it requires a non-breaking change

+### Option 6a: Assume storage backends will be configured at deploy time

+It is likely that TAMS deployments will want to add/remove storage backends over time.

+This option is to assume that this will happen at deploy time.
+The addition/removal of storage backends will likely require the addition/removal of permissions, credentials, and other infrastructure changes to allow the TAMS service instance control of the storage backend.
+This will likely happen via changes to the infrastructure-as-code that describes the deployment, and performing an update operation on the deployment.
+As such, this option assumes that the configuration that populates the storage backends will be updated via the same process.

+* Good, because it reduces the complexity of the API
+* Good, because it promotes best practice of managing service configuration in deployment tooling
+* Good, because service instances can handle storage backend configuration statically
+* Neutral, because it requires a rolling upgrade/service instance replacement to update the available storage backends

+### Option 6b: Allow storage backends to be added/removed via the API

+This option is to add additional HTTP methods for the adding/removal of storage backends

+* Neutral, because it requires additional HTTP methods
+* Neutral, because available storage backends can be updated without a rolling upgrade/service instance replacement
+* Bad, because it splits service configuration between the API and deployment tooling
+* Bad, because it requires dynamic distribution of storage backend configuration between service instances where redundant instances are used